Advanced Merchant Services 2023: Reviews & Complaints

 Equipment Leasing Yes

-There is very little public information about the standard Advanced Merchant Services contract at this time.
-The company does not disclose its pricing and fees on its website, and there aren’t many client complaints that focus on specific costs.
-One complaint describes an early termination fee of either $395 or $495, and most complaints about the company’s sales tactics also seem to mention long-term merchant account contracts and equipment leases.
-Beyond these reports, however, there isn’t a lot of evidence as to the company’s pricing and contract terms.
+There is limited public information available regarding the standard contract terms of Advanced Merchant Services.
+The company does not openly disclose its pricing and fees on its website, and there are few client complaints providing specific cost details.
+However, some complaints mention an early termination fee ranging from $395 to $495, often associated with extended merchant account contracts and equipment leases.
+Yet, comprehensive evidence regarding the company’s pricing and contract terms remains elusive.

-As a reseller of First Data (Fiserv) contracts, Advanced Merchant Services may have contract terms similar to those offered by First Data (Fiserv).
-First Data (Fiserv) offers a wide variety of contract terms and pricing plans, but its standard agreement is typically a multi-year contract with an early termination fee of $495, a monthly PCI compliance fee of $19.95, and tiered pricing.
-Businesses that process up to $50,000 each month will receive a swiped rate of 2.69% plus $0.19 and a keyed-in rate of 3.69% plus $0.19.
-Businesses whose monthly charges exceed $50,000 will receive a swiped rate of 2.29% plus $0.19 and a keyed-in rate of 3.29% plus $0.19.
-Another facet of these contracts are non-cancellable, long-term equipment leases through First Data Global Leasing.
+As a reseller of First Data (Fiserv) contracts, Advanced Merchant Services might offer contract terms akin to those provided by First Data (Fiserv).
+Typically, First Data (Fiserv) implements multi-year agreements with an early termination fee of $495, a monthly PCI compliance fee of $19.95, and tiered pricing.
+For transactions under $50,000 per month, the swiped rate is 2.69% plus $0.19, while for amounts surpassing $50,000, the rate drops to 2.29% plus $0.19.
+Additionally, clients may encounter non-cancellable, long-term equipment leases via First Data Global Leasing.

-In addition to its storefront payment processing services, Advanced Merchant Solutions also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
-However, pricing is not disclosed on either of those services.
-Additional Advanced Merchant Solutions rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.
+Aside from its brick-and-mortar payment processing services, Advanced Merchant Solutions also advertises virtual terminal and payment gateway solutions.
+Unfortunately, the pricing for these services is not openly disclosed.
+Additionally, clients should expect ancillary fees such as gateway fees, technical support fees, batch fees, and additional transaction rates for e-commerce services.

-It is also likely that the company offers credit card terminals and POS systems through First Data Global Leasing.
-Despite the lack of complaints related to Advanced Merchant Services’ contract terms, the available evidence seems to indicate that clients who accidentally sign up for service with the company aren’t pleased with the costs incurred.
-If you have any specific knowledge of the standard Advanced Merchant Services fees or contract, please share that information in the comment section below this review.
-We also encourage merchants to check out our list of the providers of the best merchant accounts.
+It is probable that Advanced Merchant Services offers credit card terminals and POS systems through First Data Global Leasing.
+Despite the scarcity of complaints specifically concerning Advanced Merchant Services’ contract terms, available evidence suggests that clients who inadvertently engage with the company express dissatisfaction with the incurred costs.
+If you possess specific insights into Advanced Merchant Services’ standard fees or contract terms, please share them in the comments below.
+We also encourage merchants to peruse our compilation of the best merchant accounts.

 Advanced Merchant Services point of sale